 This distribution across various plants highlights linalool’s versatility and the wide range of sources from which it can be obtained.

-Linalool has attracted growing scientific interest due to its diverse properties and its role in shaping the aromatic and chemical profile of plants, including cannabis.
-Research highlights not only its contribution to fragrance but also its potential biological activities.
+Linalool has drawn growing interest from researchers thanks to its distinctive scent and its influence on the aromatic and chemical character of various plants, including cannabis.
+Studies increasingly highlight its contribution to fragrance and its ecological functions.

-In cannabis, a 2020 systematic review in Molecules recognised linalool, alongside other terpenes, as key to shaping the sensory and experiential profiles of strains.
-Terpenes like linalool may interact synergistically with cannabinoids in what is often referred to as the "entourage effect."
+In cannabis, a 2020 review in Molecules identified linalool as one of several key terpenes that contribute to the aroma and distinctive character of different varieties.
+Some researchers suggest that terpenes like linalool may work alongside cannabinoids in what’s often called the "entourage effect."

-While more research is needed, current evidence points to linalool’s essential role in defining the unique aromatic and experiential qualities of different cannabis varieties.
+Although further research is ongoing, existing studies underline linalool’s role in shaping the unique scent and overall sensory impression of different cannabis varieties.

 The role of linalool in cannabis